 Finally, a forty-eight-hour or seventy-two-hour mandatory minimum DUI sentence can be served on home detention, also called DUI restrictive probation or house arrest.

-Contact me so I can give you the best chance of avoiding jail, a license suspension, and a criminal record.
+Are you facing a first offence DUI in PA.
+If so, contact me at (215) 752-5282 to ensure you have the best chance of avoiding jail, a license suspension, and a criminal record.

 3rd DUI in PA